 The Cost of Selling A Business in Palm Beach County

-Selling a business is not without costs, but most of those costs (including the commission) are not incurred until and unless the business actually sells.
-The average commission cost is at least ten percent for the sale of small businesses, and in many cases may be the only actual cost incurred by the seller.
-A seller’s costs to the landlord, attorney, and accountant should only be incurred until and unless the buyer and the seller obtain a meeting of the minds on the basic deal structure.
+Selling a business is not without costs, but most costs (including the commission) are not incurred until and unless the business actually sells.
+The average commission cost is about ten percent for the sale of small businesses, and in many cases may be the only actual cost incurred by the seller.
+Other costs born by the seller may include expenses paid to their landlord, attorney, and accountant.
+Such transactional costs should only be incurred until and unless the buyer and the seller obtain a meeting of the minds on the basic deal structure.

-The Cost of the Broker’s Commission When Selling Your Business
+Cost of Broker’s Commission When Selling Your Business

 - No reputable business broker should charge any up front fees when selling a business.